 Teacher’s Guide ISBN 978-0-9907010-1-9

-Paperback or pdf $74 (Teacher's Guide is free with purchase of 18 Student Guides)
+Paperback $74 (Teacher’s Guide is FREEwith purchase of 18 Student Guides)

-"Local" can be defined as a geographic region within the state, or within political boundaries, like city, county, or tribal boundaries.
-The study of Local History position us to gain perspective and evaluate our own relevance in the larger settings of state, national and world history.
+“Local” can be defined as a geographic region within the state, or within political boundaries, like city, county, or tribal boundaries.
+The study of Local History positions us to gain perspective and evaluate our own relevance in the larger settings of state, national, and world history.